ula1111111111/ula1111111111.github.io/analysis.md

 ---
-Financial markets rarely move at random.
-Often, price changes in one company are followed—sometimes within days—by similar or opposite movements in others.
-Our goal is to detect these short-term leader–follower relationships within sectors and visualize how information appears to propagate across firms.

 Rather than assuming leadership a priori, we let the data reveal which companies tend to move first.

 We conclude by revisiting our main research questions and summarizing the empirical insights provided by the leader–follower analysis.